Andyyy7666/Currency-System/README.md

   <img src="https://invidget.switchblade.xyz/Z9Mxu72zZ6" />
 </a>

+# How to install:
+Drag [Money] to your resources folder and write start [Money] in your server cfg.

 # Description
 These resouces will allow you to withdraw, deposit or transfer money to other players.
 You can use atms, banks, or chat commands.